captaindika/schedule-manager/README.md

 # schedule-manager
 Your users should be able to :
- View the optimal layout for each page depending on their device's screen size
+<li>View the optimal layout for each page depending on their device's screen
+size</li>
- View the schedules list that has a title, description, and time.
+<li> View the schedules list that has a title, description, and time.</li>
- View the list of schedules that have been completed  Add new schedules to the list
+<li> View the list of schedules that have been completed</li>
+<li>Add new schedules to the list</li>
- Delete schedules from the list
+<li> Delete schedules from the list</li>
- Edit schedules from the list
+<li> Edit schedules from the list</li>
- Mark schedules as complete manually If the schedule passes the grace period it will automatically move to the completed list section)  Data Integrated with Simple API basic using nodejs and connected to the PostgreSQL database (sequelize recommended)
+<li> Mark schedules as complete manually ,If the schedule passes the grace
+period it will automatically move to the completed list section)</li>
+<li> Data Integrated with Simple API basic using nodejs and connected to the
+PostgreSQL database (sequelize recommended)</li>
 ===========================================================================
 <ul>Before using this project, do : </ul>
 <li>npm install</li>